ivan-tkatchev/tab/README.md

 `grepif String String -> UInt`.
 Calling `grepif(a,b)` is equivalent to `count(grep(a,b)) != 0u`, except much faster.

 `head`
 : Accepts a sequence and returns an equivalent sequence that is truncated to be no longer than N elements.
+See also: `skip`.
 Usage:
 `head (Seq *) UInt|Int -> Seq *`